psconfeu/2018/workshops/platyPS from 0 to 1/README.md

 - How do you maintain and update your documentation with new versions of your code, and new functions or new parameters introduced?
 PlatyPS is the answer: version control friendly documentation, support for updating existing help
 - Finally: how do you work as a team?
 PlatyPS is the answer: enable others to contribute to your documentation with ease.

 PlatyPS adds the professional touch to your PS projects, and is completely free.
-Join the list of these popular modules that already use platyPS: Azure-Powershell, Powershell-Docs, PSReadLine.
+Join the list of these popular modules that already use platyPS: Azure-Powershell, Powershell-Docs, PSReadLine, office-powershell.

 In this workshop we will cover: